pji/blackjack/README.rst

 -----------
 The following features are on the to-do list:

-* Add new deck event to the UI.
 * Handle soft hands in will_hit_recommended().
 * Let the user control a player.
 * Add UI that updates information in place rather than listing events.